 Prior to his current position, Deputy Chief Maguire served as a Captain with Collier County EMS, where he administered the quality assurance and management program.
 Deputy Chief Maguire is a past chairman and alumnus of the Leadership Bonita program.
 He served as a member of the United States State Department's Overseas Security Advisory Council and the FBI's Infraguard program.

-Deputy Chief Maguire has a bachelor's degree in Biochemistry from Florida State University, and an Masters of Business Administration from Florida Gulf Coast University.
+Deputy Chief Maguire holds a Bachelors Degree in Biochemistry from Florida State University and a Masters of Business Administration from Florida Gulf Coast University.
 Additionally, he is a graduate of the University of Florida Healthcare Risk Management program.

 Jim Bjostad serves as the Chief of Emergency Management for Lee County, responsible for coordinating and planning the preparations for, and responses to, all hazards and threats to the citizens and visitors of the Fort Myers - Cape Coral metropolitan area.